ARRTOC: Adversarially Robust Real-Time Optimization and Control: Introduction

 The novelty and contributions of our paper are as follows:

-\begin{enumerate} \item \textbf{Development of a practical RTO algorithm based on Adversarially Robust Optimization}: We present a significant advancement by extending the state-of-the-art ARO algorithm to handle constraints and uncertainties relevant to Real-Time Optimization (RTO) problems resulting in our novel algorithm called ARRTOC. \item \textbf{Emphasis on operability for stable and consistent results}: In contrast to solely seeking naive optimality in RTO, we recognise the paramount importance of operability.
+\begin{enumerate} \item \textbf{Development of a practical RTO algorithm based on Adversarially Robust Optimization}: We present a novel ARO algorithm, ARRTOC, which handles constraints and uncertainties relevant to RTO problems. \item \textbf{Emphasis on operability for stable and consistent results}: In contrast to solely seeking naive optimality in RTO, we recognise the importance of operability.
 Our research highlights that operability should be a key consideration in RTO, alongside optimality. \item \textbf{Leveraging the interaction between RTO and control through ARRTOC}: ARRTOC leverages ARO to counteract control layer implementation errors.
-This approach identifies optimal and operable set-points for the controllers, enhancing the overall system performance. \item \textbf{Unified and holistic balance of robustness}: Through our experiments, we demonstrate that the coupling between RTO and control offered by ARRTOC enables the discovery of set-points that strike a balanced level of robustness for both layers without excessive conservatism. \item \textbf{Loose coupling and compatibility with various RTO and controller architectures}: ARRTOC's loose coupling between the RTO and control layers accommodates diverse controller structures and designs.
-Moreover, it seamlessly integrates with various model types used at the RTO layer.
+This approach identifies optimal and operable set-points for the controllers, enhancing the overall system performance. \item \textbf{Unified and holistic balance of robustness}: Through our experiments, we demonstrate that the coupling between RTO and control offered by ARRTOC enables the discovery of set-points that strike a balanced level of robustness for both layers without risking excessive conservatism. \item \textbf{Loose coupling and compatibility with various RTO and controller architectures}: ARRTOC's loose coupling between the RTO and control layers accommodates diverse controller structures and designs.
+Moreover, it integrates with various model types (simulation-based, mechanistic, data-driven or hybrid) used at the RTO layer.
 This compatibility allows for the employment of important RTO model adaptation algorithms or novel controller designs in conjunction with ARRTOC, making it a versatile and adaptable solution. \end{enumerate}